Saturday, October 21, 2023

 By 6:00 a.m., we were on our way to Puno, the penultimate stop of the bus before its terminus in Cuzco.
 (From Puno, one can continue onward into Bolivia with a sister bus, the BoliviaHop, which runs all the way to La Paz with a few stops in between.)
 Thankfully, the bus was only half full so that those of us who wanted to spread out and have a window seat could take two adjacent seats.
 Nice!

 We stopped once during our almost seven-hour-long trip to stretch our legs for 10 minutes and take some panoramic photos of Laguna Lagunillas, a large lake nestled between high peaks.
 The whole drive was extremely scenic, mostly devoid of any settlements of more than a dozen or so people.
 I saw my share of alpacas, llamas, and vicuñas grazing on the slopes and in the sheer endless valleys.
-In the morning light, the colors of the mountainscape were intense in their various shades of ochres, reddish tones, and occasional greens when there happened to be some presence of water in the form of a small stream or some shallow ponds.
+In the morning light, the colors of the mountainscape were intense in their various shades of ochres, reddish tones, and occasional greens when there happened to be some presence of water in the form of a small rivulet or some shallow pond.
 I dozed on and off, and every time I looked out I was mesmerized by the vastness of this part of the world.

 Around noon we stopped in Juliaca where those of us continuing to Puno on Lake Titicaca changed into a shuttle van for the final 45-minute drive.
 Several days earlier I had communicated our drop-off point in Puno to the owner of the lodge where I was going to spend the final three nights of my stay in Peru.
-Quite frankly, I wasn't really quite sure how all this was going to work, but he had sent me a few WhatsApp messages with word like tranquilo and all okey, assuring me that things would somehow work out.
-When I had booked my room in the Titicaca Flamenco Lodge I had noticed that it was located somewhat away from the town of Puno; Google Maps actually showed it to be in the water, in the lake!
-I understood that it was on something called a "floating island," whatever that might be, but none of this made much sense to me.
+Quite frankly, I wasn't really quite sure how all this was going to work, but he had sent me a few WhatsApp messages with words like tranquilo and all okey, assuring me that things would somehow be all right.
+When I had booked my room in the Titicaca Flamenco Lodge (via Airbnb) I had noticed that it was located somewhat away from the town of Puno; Google Maps actually showed it to be in the water, in the lake!
+I understood that it was located on something called a "floating island," whatever that might be, but none of this made much sense to me.
 With no better option, I took the advice and didn't worry.

 Upon my arrival at the drop-off spot at Lucky Your House, undoubtedly named by a Chinese immigrant, I sent off a WhatsApp letting the lodge's proprietor know that we were a little ahead of schedule.
 Okey.
 Fifteen minutes later, a local taxi pulled up and a smiling man emerged, shaking my hand and introducing himself as César, my host at the Titicaca Flamenco Lodge.
 A short, 10-minute ride later we pulled onto a dirt road that quickly dead-ended at a run-down canal where numerous small boats were pulled ashore while others appeared permanently disabled.
 César paid the driver and told me to follow him, over rocks, reeds, and tufts of grass to his small lancha.
 He took my luggage and hoisted it aboard, gave me a hand getting on the skiff, and told me to sit down—in the wooden Adirondack-like chair that, with its clean, white pillow, looked like a nobleman's throne.